NoahLeu/NoahLeu/README.md

 - 👋 Hi, I’m @NoahLeu
-- 👀 I’m interested in Frontend development
+- 👀 I’m a Full Stack Developer
-- 🌱 I’m currently learning Phoenix / Elixir
+- 🧪 Currently learning Phoenix / Elixir
-- 💞️ I’m looking to collaborate on projects regarding webapps and websites
+- 💞️ I’m looking to collaborate on projects such as web apps and more
 - 📫 How to reach me (for work): noah.leu@webdash.solutions
 - ✨ my company [webDash](https://webdash.solutions)